bloggi85/aspire-budget-automation/README.md

 ![Renaming category dialog](/screenshots/3RenameCategory.png)

 ## Delete category
 Deleting a category is relatively straight forward but can be distracting then you are following a train of thought or are in the middle of a conversation.
 Copy/pasting rows in the configuration screen and remembering to add the category to the hidden categories list.
 Instead, I've added a button that automates all lot of that.
+See the documentation to learn about hidden categories: https://www.youtube.com/watch?v=7z3wddxxpCE
 ![Deleting a category dialog](/screenshots/4DeleteCategory.png)